qorix-group/qor-runtime/README.md

-This Repo is Archived and devlopment moved here - https://github.com/eclipse-score/inc_orchestrator
+This Repo is Archived and development is moved here - https://github.com/eclipse-score/inc_orchestrator

 # Qorix Runtime